cyberomin/cyberomin.github.io/_posts/2016-08-01-chapter-one.markdown

 We spent that evening at Colonades talking about Konga, commerce and why we all needed to go on this journey.
 On the 14th June 2012, I got a one-way ticket to Lagos and I haven’t looked back.

 Over the last 4 years, I’ve had the honour of coming on this wonderful journey called Konga and the privilege to contribute to it.
 It’s hard to believe that it’s been 4 years already.
-I still remember my first day at work — excited, beaming with joy and a little bit naive.
+I still remember my first day at work&mdash;excited, beaming with joy and a little bit naive.

 In this 4 years, I have seen e-commerce grow and take a life of its own.